valkey-io/libvalkey/libvalkey/README.md

 ## Allocator injection

-Libvalkey uses a pass-thru structure of function pointers defined in [alloc.h](https://github.com/redis/hiredis/blob/f5d25850/alloc.h#L41) that contain the currently configured allocation and deallocation functions.
-By default they just point to libc (`malloc`, `calloc`, `realloc`, etc).
+Libvalkey uses a pass-thru structure of function pointers defined in [alloc.h](https://github.com/valkey-io/libvalkey/blob/main/alloc.h) that contain the currently configured allocation and deallocation functions.
+By default they just point to libc (`malloc`, `calloc`, `realloc`, and `strdup`).

 ### Overriding